pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

      displayFormErrMsg function:

         Is called by the formValidation object methods. formValidation error objects are name after specific errors i.e., emailBlankErr, invalidEmailFormat
-                thewse are tested for true or false displays appropriate errors under the appropriate input field or selector
+                these are tested for true or false displays appropriate errors under the appropriate input field or selector

       on Submit, a formValidation.inValidReqFields value is tested if 0, if not 0, the form is not submitted and the errors are displayed.

       for this project, the submit action of the form simply resets the form.

 # Basic Info

     Entire form, all input fields, t-shirt color drop-down menu choices, including the 'other-title' job role input field, are available and/or displayed when JavaScript is disabled.

     1:  Name input field, gets focus when the page first loads

         form validation:
-              on submit, verifies name input is not blank red text error msg appears when name input is blank
+              on submit, verifies name input is not blank brown text error msg appears when name input is blank

-        exceeds: real-time error message
-              if no text is entered into the name field a red text error appears, right away. the error goes away once text is entered into the name field

     2:  Email input field

         form validation:
               on submit, email format is verified to contain all three sections alias@somedomain.com, org, edu, etc..
-              a red text error message appears if email input is blank or is not properly formatted
+              a brown text error message appears if email input is blank or is not properly formatted

         exceeds:
-              conditional & real-time error messages:
+              conditional error messages:
+              on submit,
-              a 'blank' error msg appears when email input in blank an 'invalid format' error msg appears when the email is not properly formatted the conditional error messages appears right away as soon as user hits enter or the email input field loses focus the error goes away once the email input is valid
+              a 'blank' error msg appears when email input in blank an 'oops, invalid format' error msg appears when the email input is not properly formatted the conditional error messages

+              real-time error message, as the user types in the email input field a "checking for valid email address format" appears the error goes away once the email input is valid

     3:  Job Role Selection